Ferguson activists press ahead, undeterred by latest shooting

 FERGUSON, Mo.
 As the hunt for suspects in the shooting of two police officers in Ferguson, Missouri, extended into a third day, activists took the first steps on Saturday to force the mayor out of office while residents awaited signs of progress in the investigation.

-A group called Organization for Black Struggle (OBS) said it was launching a petition drive to recall Mayor James Knowles, one of the few senior city officials still on the job after the police chief, a municipal judge and others resigned in recent days.
+A group called Organization for Black Struggle (OBS) said it is starting a petition to recall Mayor James Knowles.
+He is one of the few senior city officials remaining after the police chief, a municipal judge and others resigned following a U.S. Department of Justice report March 4 depicting a Ferguson police force mired in racial bias.

-An uneasy quiet prevailed in the St. Louis suburb on Saturday, in contrast with the mayhem that erupted near midnight on Thursday when gunshot rang out during a protest rally, wounding a pair of officers on a security detail.
+An uneasy quiet prevailed in the St. Louis suburb, in contrast with the mayhem that erupted near midnight on Thursday when gunshots rang out during a protest rally, wounding a pair of officers.

+Police arrested two people on Saturday night in neighboring St. Louis when about 70 protesters tried to block a street, a Reuters witness said.
+They were later released.

-The shooting sent a fresh jolt of tension through a city that has become a symbol of racial conflict since a black teenager was killed by a white police officer last summer and a grand jury returned no criminal charges.
+The shooting on Thursday sent a fresh jolt of tension through a city that has become a symbol of racial conflict since a black teenager was killed by a white police officer last August and a grand jury returned no criminal charges.

 "There has been a lot of outrage here over the past seven months," Montague Simmons, executive director of OBS, explaining why activists were determined to press ahead with their demands.
 "We feel this could be a moment of transformation where people go from being outraged to being involved."